0verTube/global-keys-db/README.md

 # Windows 11 Products Key
 ## I am not responsible if there are problems afterwards.
+## /!\ be careful when using these keys /!\

 __Follow the steps below to activate:__